VampMina528/React-Portfolio-Mina/README.md

 ## Deployment

-This portfolio is deployed using Netlify.
-Follow the [Netlify deployment guide](https://vitejs.dev/guide/static-deploy.html#netlify) to build and deploy the application.
+This portfolio is deployed using Netlify. [react-portfolio-mina.netlify.app](https://react-portfolio-mina.netlify.app/)

 ## Installation and Usage